pandorabots/pandorabots.github.io/_tutorials/predicates.md

 If your bot is talking to random strangers that you want to be able to retain predicates only during an active conversation, but not long-term, you can create a random (but unique) value within your application that conforms to the `client_name parameter` format.
 For example, any number of 3-64 digits is a valid format so a random number generator starting at 100 could be a simple solution for your application.
 A random string generator could also work, as long as it conforms to the parameter format.

-As long as the end-user is in an active conversation, all predicates that were set during the talk session are preserved and can be recalled.
+As long as the end-user is in an active conversation, all predicates that were set during the chat are preserved and can be recalled.
 As soon as the end-user stops interacting with the bot for an extended idle period (typically 30-40 minutes), their predicates will be cleared from bot memory.

 ## Saving persistent predicates for clients using Anonymous Talk API